enile8/fedora-shell-scripts/README.md

 In Fedora 16 the menu editing (Alacarte package) was broken because of a missing library dependency.
 This is a bit inconvenient, but fortunately there is a work around for this issue.
-Just grab the package from Fedora 15 and copy the nessecary files.
+Just grab the package from Fedora 15 and copy the necessary files.
 This shell script takes all the "hassle" out, just download and run it as root and it will take care of the rest.

 Thanks to Michael McLaughlin for his [post outlining this fix](http://blog.mclaughlinsoftware.com/2011/11/24/gnome-menu-editing-fix/).